Goal: Preserve environmentally sensitive lands, farmlands, forest lands, prairies, and rural lands and develop compact urban areas.

 Between 2010 and 2035, no more than 5% of new housing will locate in rural areas, and at least 95% will be within cities, towns, unincorporated growth areas, and tribal reservations.

-The share of new growth locating in rural Thurston County has decreased significantly since 1995.
-However, the last four years indicates development of new homes in rural areas is on the rise.
-Between 2000 and 2014, approximately 460 acres of farmland and 525 acres of forest lands have been lost each year in Thurston County.
+Stormy, concerns for the future.
+The share of new growth locating in rural Thurston County has decreased significantly since 2000.
+However, the last five years indicate development of new homes in rural areas may be on the rise.

 Several factors have likely led to a decrease in the share of new residential growth locating in rural areas compared to urban areas.
 Thurston County changed rural zoning and development regulations in the late 2000s.
 The new regulations lowered the density of housing allowed, which reduced the overall capacity for rural growth.
 Also, changes made to the cluster development ordinance, including placing size restrictions on cluster developments and removing density bonuses, led to fewer new pockets of dense housing development in rural areas.
 At the same time, the demand for new homes in urban areas — particularly in planned residential communities — increased.
 As the housing market recovers from the recession, the region has experienced a building boom of multifamily housing, almost all locating in the cities.

 There is still a large inventory of small, older lots available for development in rural Thurston County, and opportunities for further subdivision to 5 acre lots.

 The county is undertaking several planning processes and initiatives with the goals of protecting forest lands, farm lands, prairie lands, and environmentally sensitive lands from conversion to residential lands.
 These steps include examining incentives, coordinating stakeholders in a voluntary stewardship process, enhancing purchase and transfer of development rights programs, reexamining rural zoning with goals of watershed and prairie protection, and seeking additional sources of funding to conserve sensitive lands.